Shrinidhi-C/Acute-Brain-Infarct-Location-Classification-Using-CNN/README.md

 * Output_weights : The file has the final output weights that are frozen and the model is used for prediction.

-* Names.txt : The file has the names and usn of the team members

 * model : Contains the .xml, ,pb, .bin, .mapping files.

 * Inference_Data : The unseen images to be predicted by the model.

-* Inference_results : The output of the Inference [along with commands]